Vandenberg Hosts First Civilian All Call of 2026

 U.S. Space Force Col. James T. Horne III, Space Launch Delta 30 commander, speaks during an all-call at Vandenberg Space Force Base, Calif., March 20, 2026.
-Horne explained his commander’s vision for 2026, underpinning the vital role that government civilians play at Vandenberg.
+The all-call provided an opportunity for Vandenberg government civilians to engage with base leadership, fostering two-way communication about what SLD 30 is doing to continually support government civilian staff at the base.
 (U.S. Space Force photo by Airman 1st Class Ian Hawkes)

 |Date Taken: